hybridly/hybridly/docs/guide/asset-versioning.md

 This logic can be extended or overriden by extending the `version` method of the middleware.

-Additionally, calling `hybridly()->setVersion($version)` will override the version for the next version — this can be used to forcefully invalidate the next response.
+Additionally, calling `hybridly()->setVersion($version)` will override the version for the next version—this can be used to forcefully invalidate the next response.

 ## Cache busting

 Cache-busting is a technique for invalidating cache in browsers.
 Without it, browsers could use a cached asset for as long as its time-to-live is valid.

-Hybridly does not enforce cache-busting by itself — but Vite does by default.
+Hybridly does not enforce cache-busting by itself—but Vite does by default.
 If you manually overwrote Rollup's `chunkFileNames`, make sure you keep the hash or use a differnet cache-busting strategy.